You're tuned to the most listened to Radio Talk Show in America, a radio talk show that is appointment listening.

 You bet.

-And uh I really was calling to you know to thank you.
+And I really was calling to, you know, to thank you.

 I really thought I was starting to lose my mind.

-Um started watching uh got set up with uh you know some dish satellite and started watching a little bit more news and started thinking I was going crazy with you know what was going on.
+Started watching, got set up with some DISH satellite and started watching a little bit more news and started thinking I was going crazy with what was going on.

-I have to t I forgot to tell you, but I took the sling box.
+Oh, I have to, I forgot to tell you, but I took the sling box.

-Hey, Omar, I'm not gonna take away for your time here.
+Hey, Omar, I'm not going to take away your time here.

 I'll make this real fast.